apptimedev/collection/README.md

 # A collection of tutorials and best practices for web, mobile and back-end

-At Forus Social Network, we follow best practices and refactoring, for simpler and faster code.
+At Apptime, we follow best practices and refactoring, for simpler and faster code.
 Check out some tutorials and examples below for Vue/Nuxt, Flutter, Golang, and others.

 ---
 #### Summary